TOP THRILL DRAGSTER: The Inside Track on Cedar Point’s “Coaster Wars” Icon from High Octane Origins to Relaunch

 The ride remains the most iconic and beloved of the still-surprisingly-few 300+ foot “gigacoasters” on Earth.
 (Suffice it to say, it fared better than another icon of the Coaster Wars that opened the same year and just a few hours away: the world’s first 200+ foot wooden coaster – the Lost Legend: Son of Beast – at Paramount’s Kings Island near Cincinnati.)

 True to its name and to Intamin’s fashion, Millennium Force also had a future-facing element that trusty B&M would never touch.
 To achieve a steeper-than-normal 45-degree lift hill, it uses a cable-based lift mechanism rather than a standard chain lift and anti-rollback.
-An elevator cable latches onto the coaster’s train while it’s parked in the station, rapidly and effortlessly pulling it up the 300-foot hill at a brisk 22 feet per second.
+Basically, an elevator cable latches onto the coaster’s train while it’s parked in the station.
+Given the “all-clear,” the cable smoothly, rapidly, and effortlessly lifts it up the 300-foot hill at a brisk 22 feet per second.
 (That cable has snapped once in 2001, resulting in lengthy downtime for the ride.)

 Add your thoughts...